 – Allison Dalrymple, Director, Lettings & Management Division.

 “Absolutely.
 Our candidate pool consists of a mixture of people, with qualifications and without.
 The most important thing, as far as we’re concerned, is to have the right attitude.
 If you have drive, personality and ambition, then you could make a great estate agent.”

-– Georgina Eastwood, Senior Consultant.
+– Georgina Eastwood, Associate.